Judgement Day in Islam: Judgment

 It is believed those whose good deeds outweigh their bad will be assigned to Jannah (heaven), and those whose bad deeds outweigh the good, Jahannam (hell).
-How much weight is given to internal and how much to external imam, how much to piety and how much to obedience to Islamic law (the two being intertwined of course), in the tabulation of good deeds and earning salvation, varies according to the interpretation of scholars.
-In one manual (Kitāb aḥwāl al-qiyāma), hopeful humans are questioned about their behavior not before they head on the path/bridge (aṣ-ṣirāṭ; see below) to heaven, but during.
+How much weight is given to internal and how much to external iman, how much to piety and how much to obedience to Islamic law (the two being intertwined, of course), in the tabulation of good deeds and earning salvation, varies according to the interpretation of scholars.
+In one manual (Kitāb aḥwāl al-qiyāma), hopeful humans are questioned about their behaviour not before they head on the path/bridge (aṣ-ṣirāṭ; see below) to heaven, but during.
 As they walk the bridge, said to have seven arches, "each 3,000 years in length"; they are interrogated at each arch about a specific religious duty prescribed by the shari'a -- their īmān, their prayer ṣalāt, almsgiving zakāt, pilgrimage ḥajj, ritual washings wudū', ghusl, and responsibility to their relatives", respectively.

-(While there is no Original Sin in Islam, the Quran does mention the many inherent flaws in the personalities of human beings – weakness, greed, stinginess, pride, etc.)
+While there is no Original Sin in Islam, the Quran does mention the many inherent flaws in the personalities of human beings – weakness, greed, stinginess, pride, etc.

 What the common order is of Judgement Day at this point is unclear based on hadith as they disagree on the way God reveals to "the various categories of individuals what their fate is to be".

+There are special conditions to those who did not receive teachings of Islam during their life accordingly, the people of the period are judged differently on the Day of Judgement.
+There is a difference of opinion between scholars of Islam on their afterlife.
+The rationalist Mu'tazilites believed that every accountable person (مكلف, mukallaf) must reject polytheism and idolatry and believe in an All-Powerful God.
+Failure to meet these requirements would result in eternal punishment.

+On the other hand, the Ash'aris believed that those who did not receive the message would be forgiven, even idolaters.
+Their premise was that good and evil is based upon revelation; in other words, good and evil are defined by God.
+Therefore, in the absence of revelation, they cannot be held accountable.

+Abu Hamid al-Ghazali categorized non-Muslims into three categories: